 15) Half-Baked Knightships

-It's now possible to use slow-salvo technology to construct a (6,3) knightship based on interactions between chains of half-bakery reactions.
+Slow-salvo technology has now been used to construct a (6,3) knightship based on interactions between chains of half-bakery reactions.
 The new feature of this design is that slow-salvo gliders are generated on only one color -- every other lane -- of the Life grid.
-(It's not really new, as mentioned in #2 above, but it will most likely be the first completed pattern to use this type of slow salvo for constructions.)
+As mentioned in #2 above, this is not a new idea, but the half-baked knightships are the first completed patterns to use this type of slow salvo for actual constructions.